 “What happened is that Congress finally puts pressure on the War Department to allow African Americans to train to be pilots, and the War Department figures they don’t have the skills, the abilities or bravery to be airmen.
 They think, ‘What we’ll do is send them to Alabama and attempt to train them, but we expect that they will fail,’” Crew explains.
 “But instead, what happened is that these really, brilliant men go to Tuskegee, dedicate themselves to learn how to fly and become a very important part of the Air Force.
 They were highly trained when they got to Tuskegee in the first place.
 Some had been trained in the military, many had been engineers, and they just brought a very high skill level with them to this work.”

 A look at a few of their resumes, before and after being Tuskegee Airmen, is stunning.
-General Benjamin O. Davis Jr., part of the first class of aviation cadets, was a graduate of the United States Military Academy at West Point, who commanded both the 99th Fighter Squadron and the 332ndd Fighter Group, and became the first black general in the Air Force.
-He is the son of General Benjamin O. Davis Sr., the first black American to hold the rank in the U.S. Army.
+General Benjamin O. Davis Jr., part of the first class of aviation cadets, was a graduate of the United States Military Academy at West Point, who commanded both the 99th Fighter Squadron and the 332ndd Fighter Group, and became the first Black general in the Air Force.
+He is the son of General Benjamin O. Davis Sr., the first Black American to hold the rank in the U.S. Army.
 General Daniel “Chappie” James, who served in the 477thBombardment Group, flew fighter aircraft in the Korean and Vietnam wars, and became the first African American four-star general in the Air Force.
-Brigadier General Charles McGee, who served with the 332nd Fighter Group in World War II, also served in Korea and Vietnam.
-He flew 409 combat missions, more than any other Air Force pilot in the three wars.
+Brigadier General Charles McGee, who served with the 332nd Fighter Group in World War II, also served in Korea and Vietnam, and flew 409 combat missions.
 Lt.
 Col. Jefferson, also with the 332nd Fighter Group, is the grandson of Rev. William Jefferson White, one of the founders of what is now Morehouse College in Atlanta.
 Jefferson worked as an analytical chemist before becoming a Tuskegee Airmen.
 He was shot down and captured on August 12, 1944, after flying 18 missions for the 332nd, and spent eight months in the POW camp at Stalag Luft III before being freed.
 He received the Purple Heart in 2001.

 “It was a situation where you knew you were breaking rules, but you were making progress, breaking ground,” Jefferson says.
 “We knew that we would be relegated to a segregated group, the 332nd Fighter Group, under the racial attitude of the government and we were fighting that too.”